NickBonavia/CrossyLogs/README.md

 sudo apt install libsdl2-dev libsdl2-image-dev
 ```

-Once the dependency is installed change to the CrossyLogs directory and issue make to build, and then run the program
+Once the dependencies are installed change to the CrossyLogs directory and issue make to build, and then run the program

 ```bash
 make